lena-voita/good-translation-wrong-in-context/README.md

 * introduce a model for this set-up (Context-Aware Decoder, aka CADec) - a two-pass machine translation model which first produces a draft translation of the current sentence, then corrects it using context.

-In the EMNLP paper, we go further in using less document-level data and
+In the EMNLP paper, we go further in using less of document-level data and

 * introduce DocRepair - the first approach to context-aware machine translation using only monolingual document-level data;